CloudWithChris/cloudwithchris.com/content/blog/how-i-use-azure-integration-services.md

   * This was more of a workaround / 'art of the possible' implementation, as I didn't have access to the Azure connections in Power Automate.
 As Power Automate was being used for my ingestion of new blogs/episodes (due to the Approvals functionality in Power Apps, which was needed for custom comments in posts), Microsoft Teams was being used as a workaround as a messaging bus.
 In summary, it allowed for 'decoupling', but didn't give me a true Publish/Subscriber approach, with all the benefits that I'd want to leverage.
 * I'm using asynchronous messaging to decouple the several processing components needed within this implementation.
 This is how we decouple our senders (e.g. The Approvals Function App approving items of content) and the receivers (the array of Logic Apps processors for each of the action types).
   * If you follow the Azure Docs Cloud Design Pattern definition, you'll see that it describes subscribers as the ability to have multiple output channels for a message broker.
 That's exactly what I've implemented for the latter phase of the architecture.
 * It could be argued that a Publisher Subscriber pattern being used in the first phase of the architecture too.
 The array of Logic Apps per content source are the senders.
-The Approval Single Page Application is the receiver.
+The Approvals Single Page Application is the receiver/consumer.
 The Azure Table Storage is being used as a pseudo message broker.
 While it's not a typical broker/bus (e.g. Azure Storage Queue / Azure Service Bus), I chose Azure Table Storage as it's able to persist the messages until they are approved.
-Ordering of the messages isn't a requirement, but longevity of the records is of higher importance.
+Ordering of the messages isn't a requirement, but longevity of the records is of higher importance to me, and being able to query through the full list.
 * You can find out more about the [Publisher Subscriber pattern in my Architecting for the Cloud, One Pattern at a time series with Will Eastbury](/episode/priority-queues-pipes-filters/).

 ## Technologies adopted within this architecture